JuliaStats/Clustering.jl/doc/source/vmeasure.rst

 V-measure
 =============

 The V-Measure is defined as the harmonic mean of homogeneity :math:`h` and completeness :math:`c` of the clustering.
-Both these measures can be expressed in terms of the mutual information and entropy measures originating from the field of information retrieval.
+Both these measures can be expressed in terms of the mutual information and entropy measures of the information theory.

 .. math::